mWalrus/bild/README.md

 ### Compiling
 1. Go to www directory: `cd /var/www/`

-2. Clone repo: `git clone https://gitlab.com/mWalrus/image-server`
+2. Clone repo: `git clone https://gitlab.com/mWalrus/bild.git`
-    - make sure the cloned directory is owned by www-data (`sudo chown www-data: image-server/`)
+    - make sure the cloned directory is owned by www-data (`sudo chown www-data: bild/`)

-3. Enter the cloned directory: `cd image-server`
+3. Enter the cloned directory: `cd bild`

 4. Compile: `rustup run nightly cargo build --release`
-    - This will create two binaries, `auth` and `image-server`. `auth` will be explained in the next section.
+    - This will create two binaries, `bild-auth` and `bild-server`. `bild-auth` will be explained in the next section.

 ### Authentication
 __Note__: Make sure you have compiled as described in the step above.

-The auth binary created is a small helper program to generate a secure token for authentication.
+The `bild-auth` binary created is a small helper program to generate a secure token for authentication.
-This token is saved to `/etc/image-server/auth.key` which will be read by image-server when it's running.
+This token is saved to `/etc/bild-server/auth.key` which will be read by bild-server when it's running.
-The `auth` tool also produces the header string which can be added to chatterino later when setting up the uploader.
+The `bild-auth` tool also produces the header string which can be added to chatterino later when setting up the uploader.

-1. Run auth: `./target/release/auth`
+1. Run bild-auth: `./target/release/bild-auth`

 Copy the `Authorization: Bearer XXXXXXXXXXXXXX` it outputs.

 Thats it for authentication!

 ### Systemd service
-1. Create service file: `touch /etc/systemd/system/image-server.service`
+1. Create service file: `touch /etc/systemd/system/bild-server.service`

 2. Edit the file and add the following:<br>
 <ins>__NOTE__: The `ROCKET_RATE_LIMIT` environment variable is optional, if you omit this variable it will default to allow two (2) requests per second.</ins>